Soccer in Papua New Guinea

 The sport of soccer in the country of Papua New Guinea is run by the Papua New Guinea Football Association.
 The association has been affiliated with FIFA and the Oceania Football Confederation since 1966.
 The association administers national soccer and futsal teams, as well as the national league.
-Soccer is a popular sport in Papua New Guinea, around 30% of the people in the country are considered association football fans.
+Around 30% of the people in the country are considered soccer fans.

-In 2016 PNG hosted the U-20 Women's World Cup.
+In 2016, Papua New Guinea hosted the U-20 Women's World Cup.

+The 15,000-capacity Sir John Guise Stadium is used for association football matches.